harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 ***This Section Is Optional, UNLESS Utilizing*** [***hCG dosing 3 or 4.***](/steroids/draft.md#wiki_3._1-2_weeks_before_pct)

-As noted above in [hCG dosing 3 &amp; 4,](/steroids/draft.md#wiki_3._1-2_weeks_before_pct) one issue that needs to be addressed will be the fact that hCG will trigger increases in testicular aromatase expression, and result in Estrogen increases in the body.
-If you are on cycle, as you would be with [HCG dosing 1 &amp; 2,](/steroids/draft.md#wiki_1._over_the_entire_cycle) you will already be taking an AI and be taking care of this.
+As noted above in [hCG dosing 3 & 4,](/steroids/draft.md#wiki_3._1-2_weeks_before_pct) one issue that needs to be addressed will be the fact that hCG will trigger increases in testicular aromatase expression, and result in Estrogen increases in the body.
+If you are on cycle, as you would be with [HCG dosing 1 & 2,](/steroids/draft.md#wiki_1._over_the_entire_cycle) you will already be taking an AI and be taking care of this.

 It should also be noted that hCG will also cause an increase in testicular progesterone levels.
 Estrogen rising is of course undesirable during PCT, as it has already been explained that Estrogen will trigger suppression of endogenous Testosterone production, and there is no doubt that any individual wishes to encounter Estrogenic side effects during PCT either.

 Therefore, the option here is to include an aromatase inhibitor.
 However, there exists a problem in regards to the other two of the three major aromatase inhibitors (Arimidex and Letrozole).
 The issue is the fact that in a PCT program that includes the use of Nolvadex, Arimidex and Letrozole have direct negative interactions with Nolvadex.

-The potential problem here is that Arimidex &amp; Letrozole both have decreased blood plasma concentrations when used alongside a Nolvadex.^(5, 20, 21) Aromasin completely circumvents this problem, as it has been demonstrated to have no interactions what so ever with Nolvadex, unlike the other two aforementioned aromatase inhibitors.
-In one study, Aromasin displayed no such reduced effectiveness or any reduced blood plasma levels when utilized with Nolvadex.^(6) The conclusion here is that the use of Arimidex or Letrozole would be last resort options for controling Estrogen during [hCG dosing 3 &amp; 4](/steroids/draft.md#wiki_3._1-2_weeks_before_pct) use.
+The potential problem here is that Arimidex & Letrozole both have decreased blood plasma concentrations when used alongside a Nolvadex.^(5, 20, 21) Aromasin completely circumvents this problem, as it has been demonstrated to have no interactions what so ever with Nolvadex, unlike the other two aforementioned aromatase inhibitors.
+In one study, Aromasin displayed no such reduced effectiveness or any reduced blood plasma levels when utilized with Nolvadex.^(6) The conclusion here is that the use of Arimidex or Letrozole would be last resort options for controling Estrogen during [hCG dosing 3 & 4](/steroids/draft.md#wiki_3._1-2_weeks_before_pct) use.

 The other benefit of selecting Aromasin over all other AIs is the fact that Aromasin has demonstrated in several studies to impact cholesterol profiles in a negative manner far less than other aromatase inhibitors have, where in one particular study on cancer patients, 24 weeks of Aromasin (Exemestane) administration held no impact on cholesterol profiles.^(7) Some other studies have also demonstrated a nil effect on cholesterol profiles from the use of Aromasin.^(8) Although there have also been some studies that have demonstrated a negative effect on cholesterol profiles resultant from Aromasin use, it is evident that there is not as a significant or as a negatively impacting effect from Aromasin on cholesterol as other aromatase inhibitors.^(9)